AML14/tratto/experiment/README.md

 # Experiment

+## Setup

+### EvoSuite

+We use EvoSuite to generate test prefixes, which is written in Java 8.
+However, the experiment module uses Java 17, such that the user must configure a home directory for a local JDK 8.
+See [Oracle](https://www.oracle.com/java/technologies/downloads/#java8-linux) for JDK downloads.
+Afterward, configure the path to the JDK Home directory in [`evosuite.sh`](generator/evosuite.sh).
+By default, we set this path to the `resources` subdirectory in the `generator` directory.

 ## Overview

 This module automates the experimental analysis of a test oracle generator (TOG) for the task of automated test generation.